 WANT TO WRITE FOR NEXTBILLION?

-NOTE: NextBillion has experienced a substantial increase in submitted content in the past year, which means most articles take around 6-8 weeks to edit and publish.
+NOTE: Due to continued strong demand from guest writers, NextBillion has an ongoing content backlog.
+Currently, incoming content is taking around 4 weeks to edit and publish.
 If you have a time-sensitive article, please let us know and we’ll do our best to accommodate it.
 We appreciate your understanding.

 NextBillion is always looking for new voices to feature.
 In fact, over 90% of our content is contributed by guest writers, including entrepreneurs, NGO leaders, researchers and others.